 Basics costs associated with hospitalization can be very draining on the family.
 Practical support such as parking passes and telephones at the bedside are provided in order to reduce the financial strain.

-Bursaries totaling $15,000 are awarded to childhood cancer patients and survivors in support of their post-secondary education.
-Applicants are entitled to a one-time award of up to $1,000, paid directly to the postsecondary institute.
+Bursaries totalling $15,000 are awarded to childhood cancer patients and survivors in support of their post-secondary education.
+Applicants are entitled to a one-time award of up to $1,000, paid directly to the postsecondary institution.

 This program enhances the quality of life for a child with learning difficulties by helping them bypass or compensate for specific deficits and build upon given strengths.
 This program provides children with equipment such as personal FM systems, iPads, and computer-based writing systems.

 Finding affordable accommodation can be a challenge for families.
 This is of particular importance when due to medical issues they need to be close to their child.
 If no other option exists the Society will fund short-term accommodation close to the hospital.

 Palliation & Bereavement Support

 Funds are made available to families to use in a manner that will assist their families during a very difficult time.
 Funds may be used for respite, entertainment purposes, or funeral expenses.
 Providing the family with an outlet is essential during this time so that they may continue to focus on providing positive support and attention to their dying child.

 Chemotherapy and radiation used to treat the child very often cause cognitive learning difficulties.
 In an effort to ensure that these children have the same opportunities as their peers this program works with parents and children to determine if the child is experiencing learning difficulties due to the late effects of treatment and if so create a plan for support.
 We also work with the schools to ensure they are aware of the child’s needs and to work with the families to help them learn to cope with these challenges.
 We are pleased to share that the Edmonton Oilers Community Foundation provides us with a significant annual grant in support of this vital program.